Temple's Sean Chandler looking to prove himself to NFL teams - Philly

-Sean Chandler, like most potential picks, can’t wait until this week’s NFL draft, which will take place Thursday through Saturday.
+Sean Chandler, like most potential picks, can’t wait until the NFL draft, which will take place Thursday through Saturday.
 After a stellar career in which he was a four-year starter in Temple’s secondary, Chandler is projected to be a third-day choice, selected in rounds four through seven.

 “I am anxious,” he said by phone last week.
 “I would like to get this over with.”

 Chandler started at cornerback his first two seasons and moved to safety for the last two.
-He also has value as a punt returner, although he returned just two punts last season — he did average 12.1 yards on 17 returns as a sophomore.
+He also has value as a punt returner, although he returned just two punts last season.
+He averaged 12.1 yards on 17 returns as a sophomore.

 Chandler has a philosophical view even if he doesn’t get selected.